philipturner/swift-colab/README.md

 # Swift-Colab

-> Note: This is only public to allow downloading files on Google Colab.
-Do not rely on this for guidance on using Swift on Google Colab yet.
+> Note: This is only public to let me download its files on Google Colab.
+Do not rely on this for guidance on using Swift on Colab yet.

 ## How to run Swift on Google Colab